Henryp1997/strava_plotting/README.md

 client_id = 111111
 client_secret = aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 ```

+## Using the tool
-4. Run strava_data.py - in the command line you will be asked if you would like to create the dataframe (store the run data in activities.csv) and which plots to generate.
+Run strava_data.py - in the command line you will be asked if you would like to create the dataframe (store the run data in activities.csv) and which plots to generate.
 Plot options are:
 - Distances
 - Average paces
 - Average heart rates